Anbeeld/ACAI/docs/analysis.md

 What it does:

-- simulates sector taxation losses by applying negative static modifiers in powers of two to planets
+- simulates sector resource losses by calculating core sector system capacity based on civics, technology, traditions, and ascension perks, then applying negative static modifiers in powers of two to planets in border systems

 Why it is considered dormant: